| Title: | Affinity Propagation Clustering |

 dendrogram plotting.
 The algorithm for computing this permutation

-is the same as the one used in hclust
+is the same as the one used in hclust.
+If aggExCluster

 was called for an entire data set, the slot label